bubbabaird/ATM/README.md

 * Prompt me for my name
   * If I enter nothing, throw an exception
-*
 * Prompt me for what I would like to do
-  * 1. Check my balance, 2.
+  * Options:  1.
+Check my balance, 2.
 Withdraw Funds or 3.
 Cancel
-  * Check Balance
+  * If option 1:
-    * Print the current balance to the screen.
+    * Print "You have $100" to the screen.
+  * If option 2:
+    * Print to the console "How much money would you like to withdraw?"
+    *    After they put in an amount, print "Here is your $<money> money."
+    * Exit the program.
-  * Cancel
+  * If option 3:
-    * Print to the console `"Thank you and please come again." and exit the program.
+    * Print to the console "Thank you and please come again." and exit the program.

-  * Withdraw Funds
+**HARD MODE**
+* After each "Deposit" or "Withdraw" transaction, ask the user if they'd like to make another transaction.

+**LUDICROUS MODE**
+* Keep track of the amount of money the person has.
     * Prompt for how much money to withdraw
       * If the amount is greater than what they have, throw an exception
       * If all is well, tell them to please take their money
       * Remove the money from their account
       * Print how much money they have left in their account.
-* After they deposit or withdraw funds, prompt them again to deposit, withdraw, or cancel.

-**LUDICROUS MODE**
-* Add a static Method to ATM that tells you the smallest number of coins to make up any given input.
-Add a prompt for this to the ATM list.